 That is a lot of change to cope with in a short amount of time.

-How do we cope with such traumatic change, how do we change ourselves to meet the new challenges that we face every day?
-How do we make the changes that we need to make to both survive and thrive?
+How do you cope with such traumatic change, how do you change yourself to meet the new challenges that you face every day?
+How do you make the changes that you need to make to survive and thrive?

 First, I want to focus on the challenge that “E” is facing, the challenge of losing a loved one, family or friend that changes your life dramatically.
 Especially when it is a sudden loss.
 I have experienced this personally on several levels and wish that I had the tools at the time with which to navigate this type of situation.

-I had not had many opportunities to spend time with my Father and was looking forward to showing him that I was doing good, I do not think it is so uncommon to want to show your parents that you are being successful in life.
+I did not have many opportunities to spend time with my Father as a kid because he worked three jobs.
+Now, I was looking forward to showing him that I was doing good as a young man.
+I do not think it is so uncommon to want to show your parents that you are being successful in life.
 We were going to meet on Monday at midday for lunch.

 (By the way, if any of you still have your folks around, please give them a call, assuming they want to hear from you).

 At that time, I was in my twenties, married for five years, working for four and was for the most part able to weather the storm because of the huge anchors I had of my family and job.
 I focused more on my job which is what helped me to continue on more productively despite the loss of my Dad.